-Create a script template that you can reuse week after week, using new humor, new ways of inflecting your invitation, and new offerings to give visitors.
+Create a script template that you can reuse week after week, using new humor, new ways of delivering your invitation, and new offerings to give visitors a warm welcome.

-One of the most important elements of your welcome speech will be to direct people toward a tool that can immediately capture their information.
+One of the most important elements of your welcome speeches will be to direct people toward a tool that can immediately capture their information.